HOW ONBOARDING IS KEY IN HIGH-PERFORMING TEAMS

 To assure you get the best talent throughout your growth path, your best option may be to set up a distributed team together with a nearshore partner.
-This option enables you to get swift access to a wider technology stack and specific skills you normally would not have in-house.
+This option enables you to get prompt access to a wider technology stack and specific skills you normally would not have in-house.

-Working with distributed teams is an increasingly common practice with proven results when you need to increase your engineering capacity.
+Working with distributed teams is an increasingly common practice with proven results when you need to increase your software development capacity.
 Around the world companies of all sizes and industries do it all the time.
 Still, the idea of developing your applications with 2 or more teams separated by geography, time-zone, and sometimes culture may raise some doubts.